harvardinformatics/snakemake-workshop/run/index.md

+---
+title: "[Workshop] Running Snakemake Workflows"
+authors:
+    - Gregg Thomas
+    - Lei Ma
+author_header: Workshop Developers
+---

+# Snakemake Workshop, part 1: Running Workflows

 ## Introduction

 Welcome to today's workshop about the Snakemake workflow management software.
 This is day 1 of 2, where we'll be focusing on how to get pre-made workflows up and running.
 We'll touch on the basics of Snakemake's syntax and terminology, and learn how to debug some common problems.
 We'll also learn how to use Snakemake in conjunction with SLURM to really scale up your analyses.

-If you haven't already, please follow the [Getting Started](/index.md) section to download the workshop materials and install Snakemake, as well as choose a text editor to work with on the cluster.
+If you haven't already, please follow the [Getting Started](../index.md) section to download the workshop materials and install Snakemake, as well as choose a text editor to work with on the cluster.

 ### Terminology